A JWST investigation into the bar fraction at redshifts 1 < z < 3: Bar identification

-The fraction of disc galaxies in the optimised JWST sample ($f_{D}$) must be calculated to derive the fraction of bars in disc galaxies.
-Disc galaxies have a distinct exponential radial profile, assisting morphological classifications.
-Two co-authors (ZLC and DG) visually classified the optimised JWST sample.
+Additionally, two co-authors (ZLC and DG) also visually classified the optimised JWST sample to study the stellar mass distributions of barred and unbarred galaxies in the optimised sample, discussed further below.
 The participants voted the galaxy to be a disc or non-disc based on the F444W NIRCam images and a log intensity radial profile.
 In principle, artefacts (discussed in \S~\ref{sec:reduction}) could mislead visual classifications, but these PSF effects are clearly distinguishable.
 The diffraction spikes mostly appeared as a large hexagon over the galaxy image, so the galaxy is not elongated in one direction preferentially.
 Therefore, we typically class these as non-discs/unidentifiable.
 To ensure we were not affected by less prominent artefacts, we checked for effects in the intensity radial profile of each galaxy.
-A higher disc fraction is thought to be found in JWST compared to HST due to the improved sensitivity and wavelength range.
-Figure \ref{Fig: disc_examples} shows three examples of disc and non-disc galaxies in rest-frame JWST NIRCam F444W and HST WFC3 F160W filters.
+Figure \ref{Fig: disc_examples} shows three examples of disc and three non-disc galaxies in rest-frame JWST NIRCam F444W and HST WFC3 F160W filters.
 Non-disc galaxies can include strong PSF-affected sources, as shown by the central source in the figure.
-The average disc fraction of the optimised JWST sample is $f_{D} = 0.40 \pm 0.14$ for the redshift range $1 \leq z \leq 3$.
-The disc fraction derived in this study agrees with the disc fraction found by LF and collaborators \citep{Ferreira_2022}, where six independent participants visually classified $3956$ CEERS sources in their rest-frame NIR images, using the filters F277W, F356W and F444W for the redshifts $z = 1.5 - 6.5$, which contained 1672 discs, i.e., $f_{D} \sim 0.42$.
-Using JWST, \cite{Nelson_2023} found that massive, dusty edge-on discs could have been missed as HST-dark galaxies.
-The systematic error on our $f_{D}$, $\pm 0.14$, is the range of $f_{D}$ found by the different participants.
-In \S~\ref{Sec: fraction}, the disc fraction is determined for the redshift bins selected, and the fraction of bars in disc galaxies is thus calculated.
-For the two redshift bins between $1 \leq z \leq 2$ and $2 < z \leq 3$, 181 and 176 discs were identified, respectively.
+In this classification, the average disc fraction of the optimised JWST sample is $f_{disc} = 0.40 \pm 0.14$ for the full redshift range $1 \leq z \leq 3$ (the quoted uncertainty is the difference in $f_{disc}$ found by the two participants).
+The disc fraction derived in this study thus agrees with the disc fraction found by LF and collaborators \citep{Ferreira_2022}, which corresponds to $0.45 \pm 0.034$ when we employ their classifications and consider our optimised sample at $1.5 \leq z \leq 3$.